 Gapped teeth (Diastema) refers to the space left by a missing tooth or teeth.
 A person with gapped teeth will often have a gap between the two top front teeth; however, this may happen between any two teeth, and there are a variety of causes for this condition.

 Even if you’re not bothered by your tooth gaps, you should get the diastema examined by a dentist to rule out anything more severe, including gum disease.
 If you have gaps between your teeth, you may have a bad bite, leading to damaged or chipped teeth.

-Fixing your “gape teeth” may improve your smile’s appearance as well as your overall health.
+Fixing your “gape teeth” may improve your smile’s appearance and overall health.
 In addition to braces, restorative procedures such as dental bonding, veneers, or crowns may close a gap in your teeth.
-Crowns or bridgework may be used to fill up gaps caused by lost teeth.
+Crowns or bridgework may fill up gaps caused by lost teeth.

 Using composite bonding, you may quickly make aesthetic changes to your smile without causing additional harm to your teeth.
-In addition, dental bonding is a less expensive option to crowns or veneers than any of those other procedures.
-Your composite fillings should endure for many years if you take proper care of them and wash your teeth regularly.
+In addition, dental bonding is a less expensive option for crowns or veneers than any other procedure.
+Your composite fillings should endure for many years if you properly care for them and wash your teeth regularly.
 Despite its long-term success, dental bonding is not a permanent solution.
 It may survive for five to seven years with reasonable care and maintenance.

 Closing Gaps Between Teeth with Veneers